 - a.
 Research one of the issues further.
 Create a paper or electronic poster. - b.
 Select a particular endangered species or habitat to research. - 5.
 INVESTIGATE how the Marine Stewardship Council deals with unsustainable practices [see also teacher notes in notes section below slide 24] [slide 24]. - 6.
 EXPLORE what sustainable fishing looks like in Aotearoa NZ and CONSIDER what you do to look after the sea [slide 25]. - 7.
 CONSIDER the three principles used by the Marine Stewardship Council to determine sustainable fishing [slides 26 & 27].
 These are covered in more depth in the topics 'Science and the Sustainable Catch', 'Protecting the Marine Environment' and 'Fisheries Management'.
-Additional and more detailed information is available on A guide to the MSC Fisheries Standard.
+Additional and more detailed information is available on the MSC website Fisheries Certification Guide.